 - Outer circular layers

-This layer is thickest in the abdominal part and thinnest in cervical.
+This layer is thickest in the abdominal part and thinnest in the cervical region.

 It is the outermost layer formed by connective tissues including fibroblasts, collagen fibrils, nerves, and vasa vasorum.